 Whenever you publish an article, a book (chapter) or a conference paper, you can upload the author version of your publication to our repository: UT Research Information.
 The author version is the version after peer review, but without the final layout of the publisher.

 When uploading your work to a university repository, you do not need to worry about copyright or costs, because the University Library will perform a copyright check and uploading is free.
-However, publishing Open Access (OA) or making your work "open" in UT Research Information increases the visibility of your research.
+Publishing Open Access (OA) or making your work "open" in UT Research Information increases the visibility of your research.

 When you want to make your scientific work or educational material Open, via a publisher or otherwise, you can choose a license to specify how you allow other to (re)use your work.
 For examples on Creative Commons licenses, as well as info on funder requirements for Open Access, click here.
 Finally, you can check out this Guide to Creative Commons for Scholarly Publications and Educational Resources, shared in October 2020.